Nando de Colo: National team career

 De Colo is a regular member of the senior men's French national basketball team.
 He won a silver medal at the EuroBasket 2011 in Lithuania, a gold medal at the EuroBasket 2013 in Slovenia, and a bronze medal at the EuroBasket 2015 in France, where he also earned an All-Tournament Team selection.

 De Colo played internationally at the 2012 London Olympics.
-He played a major role on the French team during the tournament, following the loss of Tony Parker to an injury, prior to the tournament.
+He played a major role on the French team during the tournament.
 He also displayed strong offense and defense, as he scored seven points in their game against the United States.

 He was the MVP of the 2016 Manila FIBA World Olympic Qualifying Tournament.

+In September 2024, De Colo retired from the French National team after the 2024 Paris Olympics via social media.